BodgeMaster/new_dawn_mirror/ma Escape From Dome City.md

 The train leans into a curve; Annie hears the screeching of the wheels grinding on the rails.
 After a moment, a blue-ish white shimmer appears on the walls of the tunnel.
 It gets brighter and brighter.
 The tunnel straightens out again and the other end comes into sight.
 It’s brighter than the light over Central Square.
 Annie closes her eyes but the light continues to get brighter.
 For a moment, she covers them with her hands as the train leaves the tunnel.

-Annie hears Jack press some buttons and the clicking of relays behind her.
+Annie hears Jack press some buttons and clicking relays.
 The motors go quiet, the generator turns off, and the train starts to slow down.
 She tries to open her eyes but it’s still too bright.
 "I think you could use a pair of sunglasses."
 "Sunglasses?"
 "They’re like normal glasses but... dark to make bright light easier on your eyes."